2019 Urban Transformation Special Commendation Award

 The jury process and People's Choice Awards voting have closed for this year's Design Awards program.

-The honorees of the 2021 AIASF Design Awards program will be publicly announced at an online ceremony on Wednesday, June 30.
+The honorees of the 2021 AIASF Design Awards program were publicly announced at an online ceremony on Wednesday, June 30.

 Barbara Bestor, FAIA